New Bedford, Massachusetts: Higher education

 New Bedford is home to one of Fisher College's neighborhood campuses.
-Located on Church Street in the north end of the city, it serves adult learners from the greater New Bedford region and the surrounding communities of Taunton, Wareham, and Fall River.
-Bristol Community College has a satellite campus in Downtown New Bedford in the Star Store Building and 800 Purchase Street.
-Nearby Dartmouth is home to the University of Massachusetts Dartmouth campus, as well as the University of Massachusetts School of Law - Dartmouth, the first public law school in the state.
-However, New Bedford is also is the site of the marine campus of University of Massachusetts Dartmouth (located at Fort Rodman) as well as its satellite visual art campus located in the former Star Store building downtown.
+Located on Church Street in the north end of the city, it serves adult learners from the greater New Bedford region and surrounding communities.
+Bristol Community College has a satellite campus in downtown New Bedford in the Star Store Building and 800 Purchase Street.
+The town hosts the marine campus of University of Massachusetts Dartmouth at Fort Rodman as well as its satellite visual art campus in the former Star Store Building downtown.

 Bridgewater State University Aviation is based at the New Bedford Regional Airport.
 The program is one of the only Accredited Part 141 Collegiate Aviation Universities in New England.
-Bachelor of Science Degree's are offered in Flight Training and Aviation Management.
+Bachelor of Science degrees are offered in flight training and aviation management.

-Library
+Additionally, the Greater New Bedford Regional Vocational-Technical High School offers adult education classes.

+Libraries

 The New Bedford public library was established in 1852.
 In fiscal year 2016, the City of New Bedford spent 0.78% ($2,012,820) of its budget on its public library system—approximately $21.20 per person, per year.